 Romanita RV Park

-Description: More of a campground in the city with some hookups than a true RV park, this dirt lot shaded by palm trees has three large palapas, hookups, bathrooms, hot water showers, wifi, a dishwashing sink, and a washing machine.
-It has a prime location on the pedestrian street in the heart of town and within a 2-minute walk from the plaza and a 5-minute walk to the oceanfront boardwalk and beach.
-The sites are tight and the pedestrian street is difficult to access for big rigs.
+La Romanita RV Park is a favorite stop for many campers wanting a nice spot to restock and relax.
+It’s more of a campground in the city with some hookups than a true RV park, but its prime location in Loreto makes it hard to beat.
+This dirt lot shaded by palm trees has three large palapas, hookups, bathrooms, hot water showers, wifi, a dishwashing sink, and a washing machine.
+It’s on the pedestrian street in the heart of town and within a 2-minute walk from the plaza and a 5-minute walk to the oceanfront boardwalk and beach.
+The sites are tight, and the pedestrian street is difficult to access for big rigs.

 Rivera del Mar RV Park

-Description: RV park is located in a residential area about a 15-minute walk from the Loreto town plaza.
+Rivera del Mar RV Park is located in a residential area about a 15-minute walk from the Loreto town plaza.
 Sites range from dry camping to full hook-ups to full-time trailers.
-Amenities include hook-ups, fast wifi, multiple bathrooms, hot showers, laundry room, dishwashing sink, grill, and a shaded gazebo with tables and chairs.
+Amenities include hook-ups, fast wifi, multiple bathrooms, hot showers, a laundry room, a dishwashing sink, a grill, and a shaded gazebo with tables and chairs.
 Plenty of space for big rigs.

 La Paz